School board approves district raises

-The Farmington R-7 School Board of Education approved teaching and classified staff salary increases for the coming school year at its monthly meeting held June 15 at Truman Learning Center.
+The Farmington School Board of Education approved teaching and classified staff salary increases for the coming school year at its monthly meeting held June 15.

 During the meeting, Director of Business Services Don Eaton gave board members an update on the district’s financial condition and proposed recommendations for increasing both salary schedules.
 Eaton determined the increases in collaboration with Superintendent Matt Ruble.